Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 ## The new callback specification

 The most major API change is on the way callbacks are handled.
-Previously you had to provide a set of freestanding functions that would be given acces to some state data for each event, with the difficulties of sharing state between an undeterminate set of callbacks a priori...
+Previously you had to provide a set of freestanding functions that would be given access to some state data for each event, with the difficulties of sharing state between an undeterminate set of callbacks a priori...

 Now each time a new protocol object is created, you'll receive it as a `NewProxy`/`NewResource`